iamprinceefe/python-TCP-socket/README.md

 This project demonstrates a simple TCP server implementation in Python using the socket module.
 The server listens for incoming connections, sends a greeting message to the client, and then closes the connection.
-Be sure to check out the project in the "main branch" of this repository.

 <h2>Languages and Utilities Used</h2>